Overview

 How were the sports selected?

-The host nation identifies the sports programme to be included in the Games, but the CGF has two compulsory sports that must be included – Athletics/Para Athletics and Swimming/Para Swimming.
+The host nation – Scotland - identifies the sports programme to be included in the Games, alongside two compulsory sports that must be included – Athletics/Para Athletics and Swimming/Para Swimming.

 These factors include: